IBM/example-health-apis/README.md

 - The commands for creating the database tables are listed in this [PDF](doc/source/CreateTableStatements.pdf)

-## 4. Populate DB2 database with Synthea data
+## 3. Populate DB2 database with Synthea data

 - Visit this [code pattern](https://developer.ibm.com/patterns/transform-load-big-data-csv-files-db2-zos-database/) for the instructions on populating your DB2 database with data from the Synthea tool

+## 4. Install z/OS Connect

+- Please refer to the **Installation and Initial Setup** section of this [PDF](doc/source/zOSConnectEEV3GettingStarted.pdf) on how to install z/OS Connect.
+Go to page 8 for information on installation.

 ## 5. Expose DB2 data through z/OS Connect

 - [Click this link to go to the steps for exposing DB2 data through z/OS Connect](ExposeDB2DataThroughzOSConnect.md)

-## 6. Create CICS Application

-- A sample CICS application is included in this code pattern.
-The application is known as HCAZ.
-It is a simple CICS application for inputting and retrieving healthcare information.

-- The source code is included in the [HCAZ_Source](HCAZ_Source) folder.

-- The source code includes JCL files to install the application.
-Some changes may need to be made to the JCL depending on your installation.
-If you have any questions ask your organization's z/OS System Programmer or a z/OS System Administrator.

-## 7. Expose CICS Application data through z/OS Connect
+## 6. Expose CICS Application data through z/OS Connect

 - [Click this link to go to the steps for exposing CICS data through z/OS Connect](ExposeCICSApplicationDataThroughzOSConnect.md)

-## 8. Create API Connect Instance
+## 7. Create API Connect Instance

 - Create an IBM Cloud Account